Post

 • \(E\): directed edges representing control flow between statements.

-• A flowgraph \((N, E, n_0)\) is a digraph where \(n_0\) is the entry node, and every node is reachable from \(n_0\).
+• A control flow graph \((N, E, n_0)\) is a digraph where \(n_0\) is the entry node.

-• A hammock graph \((N, E, n_0, n_e)\) is a flowgraph with a unique exit node \(n_e\).
+• A hammock graph \((N, E, n_0, n_e)\) [3] is a control flow graph with a unique exit node \(n_e\).

 Let \(V\) be the set of variables in a program \(P\).
 For each statement \(n\):

-• \(\text{REF}(n)\): set of variables used at \(n\).
+• \(\text{USE}(n)\): set of variables used at \(n\).

 • \(\text{DEF}(n)\): set of variables modified at \(n\).